Contract state

 , which is

 actual blockchain storage.
-As emphasized, the Map
+As emphasized, the Item

-It determines how to store the data in the storage given to it.
-The second argument is the
+the data in the storage given to it.

 }